hyunsik/tajo-doc-kr/src/main/sphinx/functions/datetime_func_and_operators.rst

   Converts text timestamp.
 For more detailed, see 'Date/Time Formatting and Conversion' section below.

-  :param src: timestamp string to be converted
+  :인자 src: timestamp string to be converted
-  :param format: format string
+  :인자 format: format string
-  :rtype: timestamp
+  :리턴타입: timestamp

   .. code-block:: sql